 Don’t increase the care workload unless very essential.
 When making changes, substitute existing tasks with others that are more suitable in these changed times.
 When it comes to care tasks or house work, there is always more that can be done.
 But as many have discovered, homes get by without all tasks being done perfectly.
 Choose a routine that doesn’t tire, or at least doesn’t tire too much.
 Opt for sustainable, not perfect.

 When it comes to self-care, anything small the caregiver actually does is better than an ambitious, ideal self-care routine and that never gets done.
 Under existing constraints, caregivers may not get the self-care slots that were available earlier.
 Walks and runs may not be possible.
-Home may not be set up for Yoga or as a substitute for gym.
+Home may not be set up for Yoga or as a substitute for gym (though some gyms are opening now, the risk of using them may not be acceptable).
 Longer slots of “me-time” may be infeasible.
 Privacy may be an issue.
 A caregiver who used to journal said she doesn’t feel comfortable writing private thoughts in a crowded home environment.
 Another comment received was of people calling friends from the bathroom to avoid others overhearing.

 Redesign self-care as a series of simple actions that are short and possible even if there is less privacy or space.
 Look for things that give some relief.
 Look for events that happen all the day long and which can serve as reminders to take a few moments of relief.
 Mentally connect the doable small actions to these reminders, so that these simple self-care acts are sprinkled through the day.